gburd/gen_hypar/README.md

 And hopefully all nodes should receive that message.
 Try playing around with it, killing some nodes, joining others and sending messages in between.

 ##Other projects on top of hyparerl
 Check out [plumcast][], it's in early development.
-It is an implementation of the Plumtree protocol by the same guys.
-Plumcast builds a broadcast tree on top of hyparerl to reduce the network traffic without sacrificing to much.
+It is an implementation of the Plumtree protocol developed by the same guys.
+Plumcast builds a broadcast tree on top of hyparerl to reduce the network traffic without sacrificing to much latency.

 Also check out [floodcast][], also very early development, that will basically be a more serious implementation of the simple flooder example.